Diversity Makes a Difference

 Unfortunately when it comes to overall diversity Baker College of Flint is ranked #1,918 and is below average.

 Ethnic Diversity is Normal

 Ethnically diverse schools allow students to meet and learn with others from different racial and ethnic backgrounds.

 With a student body composition that is close to or the same as the national average, Baker College of Flint is ranked #1,701 when it comes to ethnic diversity.

 Explore Baker College of Flint Ethnic Diversity

-If available, the chart below also explores ethnic diversity among the faculty at Baker College of Flint.
+If available, the chart below explores ethnic diversity among the undergraduate students at Baker College of Flint.

-At Baker College of Flint, the male to female student ratio is above the national average of about 40:60 with a student body that is predominantly female.
+At Baker College of Flint, the male to female student ratio is comparable to the national average of about 40:60 with a student body that is predominantly female.

 Analyze Male/Female Diversity at Baker College of Flint

-Where available, the chart below includes the male to female ratio among Baker College of Flint's faculty, as well as students.
+Where available, the chart below includes the male to female ratio among Baker College of Flint's undergraduate students.